QEHS-Websites/Music-Player-Promotion/README.md

 - Grading: Upload Sketch & DIVs-with-numbers images to index.html

+- Teacher lesson about flipping the paper for DIVs (symmetry) or laying another paper over top (asymmetrical)

 Intermediate: using ```size()```
 - [ ] Draft Version: what this generally look like
 - [ ] Materials Design: described in margins | actually built with paper like Google Video